Menu

 The primary reason people use a computerized filing system is that it’s an easy way to safely store and organize files.
 This type of system can index your files for you.
 It categorizes and registers every document entered into the system based on specific properties that you can customize, such as file size or function.

 Computerized systems also offer greater options for securing your files and sharing them, making collaboration on shared documents easier for team members.
-They also make it possible to easily exchange documents with clients — document management statistics even indicate that using e-signatures on digital files can improve close rates.
-Learn more about the benefits of computerized filing systems below.
+They also make it possible to easily exchange documents with clients; document management statistics even indicate that using e-signatures on digital files can improve close rates.

 Creating your own computerized filing system takes time, but that time and effort is worthwhile.
 The result is a well-thought-out and organized file management system with multiple advantages for your business’s operations.

-Once you’ve decided on the platform for your computerized filing system (e.g., document management software, desktop folders and so on), here are six steps to implementing the system in your business.
+Once you’ve decided on the platform for your computerized filing system (e.g., document management software, desktop folders), here are seven steps to implementing the system in your business.

 If you are not personally overseeing the filing process, assign an administrative staff member to be responsible.
 Make sure your whole team is aware of what changes are being implemented and who is in charge of the process.
 This lets employees know whom they should go to with questions and who is the point person for keeping track of important documents.

-Take inventory of all the documents your company has, how big they are, what their function is, how long they need to be stored, and so on.
-Next, loosely organize them according to those characteristics.
+Take inventory of all the documents your company has: how big they are, what their function is, how long they need to be stored and so on.
+Next, loosely organize your files according to their size, function and storage duration.
 This is the kick-off of your actual filing process, so think carefully about how you group your documents.

 Keep your main goal in mind: to make it as easy as possible for someone in your organization to find a document quickly.
 Your digital folders should have a clear sense of order and should not be cluttered or hinder your company’s workflow.
 Be consistent in your labeling and separating.